krieven/W3View/howto.md

 set data and update

-	instance.setData({some:data, that: instance, should: recive});
+	instance.setData({some:data, that: instance, should: recive}, options, additional);

-or

-	instance.mergeData(data); //it is your opinion

-or

-		instance.update(); //if data already setted and probably changed by external routine

 when you need to remove the instance from DOM tree

-		instance.unmount(); //you can mount it later
+		instance.unmount(); //you can mount it again, later

 when you will remove the element permanently, call